ADHD Therapy

-While ADHD looks different for everyone, men often notice challenges such as:
+While ADHD looks different for everyone, you might often notice challenges such as:

 Difficulty focusing or following through on tasks